Lyman A. Mills

 Lyman Allen Mills (February 25, 1841 – February 21, 1929) was an American politician who was the 68th Lieutenant Governor of Connecticut from 1899 to 1901.

 Mills was born in Middlefield, Connecticut.
 He studied at the Durham Academy in Connecticut and the North Bridgewater Academy in Massachusetts.
 Mills was a businessman and cattle breeder.
 In 1895, He was a member of the Connecticut House of Representatives and served on the Finance Committee.
-Mills died in Dunedin, Florida.